-Similar to other Pacific Island nations, Samoa has a large diabetic population who require screening and treatment for diabetic retinopathy.
-We began a diabetic retinopathy screening programme in 2017 and aim to support the Samoan eye care team to ensure an effective and comprehensive diabetes eye care programme is established with wide-reaching coverage.
+Samoa has a large diabetic population who require screening and treatment for diabetes eye disease.
+We began a diabetes eye disease screening programme in 2017 and supported the eye care team to establish a diabetes eye care programme.